On generalized Namioka spaces and joint continuity of functions on product of spaces: -pseudo-metric spaces, mixtures and g -property

-Note that if $X$ is a product of an uncountable family of pseudo-metric spaces in Theorem~\ref{3.3}, then $X$ is not a pseudo-metrizable space; and in addition, a space of second category need not be Baire (Ex.~\ref{1.4}).
-In view of that, Theorem~\ref{3.3} is an essential improvement of \cite[Thm.~7]{SR83} (see Thm.~\ref{7.8}-(1)).
+If $X$ is the product of an uncountable family of pseudo-metric spaces in Lemma~\ref{3.3}, then $X$ is not a pseudo-metrizable space; and in addition, a non-meager space need not be Baire (Ex.~\ref{1.4}).
+In view of that, Lemma~\ref{3.3} is an essential improvement of \cite[Thm.~7]{SR83} (see Thm.~\ref{7.8}-(1)).